samacqua/LARC/README.md

 <img src="https://raw.githubusercontent.com/samacqua/LARC/main/assets/collection.jpg" alt="drawing" width="75%"/>
 </p>

-The entire dataset can be browsed at [the explorer interface](https://samacqua.github.io/LARC/explore)

-Alternatively, you can download the entire project and run `python3 -m http.server` from the root directory and point to `localhost:8000/explore/` from your browser.
+The entire dataset can be browsed at [the explorer interface](https://samacqua.github.io/LARC/explore) or by downloading the project and run `python3 -m http.server` from the root directory and point to `localhost:8000/explore/` from your browser.

 Citation